emilyb7/FAC-devops-workshop/README.md

 A nice JavaScript library called [Husky](https://github.com/typicode/husky) is a much nicer way of doing this.

-Let's install husky 🐶 `npm install husky --save --dev`
+**Task**

+Install husky as a dev dependency for your project 🐶

-Take a look at husky's documentation.
-Can you do the following?
+Take a look at husky's documentation and try to do the following:

-- Create a hook that ensures all code is formatted with prettier before committing
+- Create a hook that ensures all code is formatted with prettier before you can commit
 - Create a hook that runs ESLint before committing; it should prevent the commit if you have any errors

 (Shout if you have issues getting Husky working, it can be a bit fiddly sometimes depending on your setup and your operating system!)